jeffwils/grails-spring-security-saml/index.md

 The security auto configuration of spring boot is disabled by default.
 However this plugin has a dependency on spring-security-config which may automatically activate the configuration.
-It must be disabled to prevent it from interfering the grails framework which installs it's own filters.
+It must be disabled to prevent it from interfering the grails framework which installs its own filters.

 ```
 package app